Dear reader of ADxS.org, please excuse the disruption.

 • In 16 % of adults without ADHD:

-One study found that gene variants that correlate with synovitis (inflammation of the joint lining) and tenosynovitis (inflammation of the tendon sheath) can causally increase the risk of ADHD.
+One study found that gene variants that correlate with synovitis (joint inflammation) and tenosynovitis (tendonitis) may causally increase the risk of ADHD.
 Conversely, ADHD gene variants appear to increase the risk of carpal tunnel syndrome.3

 4. Allergies - 26 to 45% (compared to 15 to 18%)

 In 100 children with ADHD (average age 9 years), 35% were found to have an allergy.
-Of those with comorbidities, 43 % had a hay dust allergy, 37.5 % various pollen allergies, 25 % a combined allergic rhinitis and bronchial asthma, 8 % urticaria and 2 % asthma.
+Of the comorbid persons with ADHD, 43 % had a hay dust allergy, 37.5 % had various pollen allergies, 25 % had combined allergic rhinitis and bronchial asthma, 8 % had urticaria and 2 % had asthma.
 Interestingly, allergies were only found in ADHD-C, but not in the ADHD-HI or ADHD-I subtype.
 In addition, boys with ADHD were significantly more frequently affected by a comorbid allergy than girls.
 Allergies correlated with increased ADHD symptom severity.
-Allergies appeared on average at the age of 4 years, ADHD on average at the age of 6 years.
-Among those with ADHD, 16% showed a positive skin prick test compared to 5% of controls.
-A high total IgE was found in 45% of those with ADHD and 18% of those without10
+Allergies showed up at an average age of 4 years, ADHD at an average age of 6 years.
+Among persons with ADHD, 16% showed a positive skin prick test compared to 5% of controls.
+A high total IgE was found in 45% of people with ADHD and 18% of those without10

 Among 23,791 Chinese schoolchildren, 26.1% of children with ADHD were found to have allergies, compared to 15.2% of children without ADHD2